wdoganowski/cloud-chronicles/README.md

 Before diving into the specifics of AWS migration, it's important to understand why businesses are making the switch to the cloud.
 First and foremost, the cloud offers scalability and flexibility, allowing businesses to easily adjust their resources to meet changing demands.
 Additionally, cloud services can often be more cost-effective than on-premises solutions, as they eliminate the need for expensive hardware and maintenance.
 Finally, the cloud enables businesses to be more agile and responsive to changes in the marketplace, which is critical in today's fast-paced business environment.

 As a growing business, we know that expanding our data center is essential.
 However, with the current challenges around silicon availability, turning to cloud-based solutions makes more sense than ever.
-Plus, given how our traffic varies significantly throughout the day and across seasons, we require a scalable (with auto-scaling) solution that can keep up with demand.
+Plus, given how our traffic varies significantly throughout the day and across seasons, we require an auto-scalable solution that can keep up with demand.
 Thankfully, AWS offers capabilities that allow us to monitor the performance of underlying hardware and understand utilization, bottlenecks, and usage patterns.
 These factors are critical to our success in the cloud.

-Please allow me not to disclose the exact plans, which we have, and be a bit abstract here.
-It may come out later.
+The cloud offers unparalleled benefits in terms of solution reliability, availability, and stability.
+Cloud-native services are engineered to be highly available and distributed across multiple data centers to minimize the impact of power outages and local connectivity issues.
+This design ensures that your solution is always up and running, providing your users with the seamless experience they expect.

 ## Getting Started with AWS